Wamphyre/BeastNgine/README.md

 7 - If you're under attack, just launch attack_mode_on.sh script to block ALL TRAFFIC, launch attack_mode_off.sh to deactivate

 8 - You can block IPs too with the ip_blocker.sh script

+9 - You can update your system launching updater.sh script

+10 - You can clean your pkg and ports tmp files using port_cleaner.sh script

+11 - You can repair permissions on the public directory (/usr/local/www/public_html) with the repair_permissions.sh script

+12 - You can optimize images of your website with the image_optimizer.sh script

+13 - You can install wordpress inside a directory on public_html with the autowordpress.sh script

+14 - You can make backups, with the backup_creator.sh script